-The STD plan considers you to be disabled if you are not able to perform the material duties of your own occupation only because of disease or injury.
-You could still meet this definition if you are performing some of those duties, provided you are earning less than 80% of your pre-disability base pay only because of your disease or injury.
+The STD plan considers you to be disabled if you are not able to perform the material and substantial duties of your regular occupation only because of disease or injury and you are not working at any job.
+After the elimination period, you could still meet this definition if you are performing some of those duties, provided you are earning less than 80% of your pre-disability base pay only because of your disease or injury.

 You must be under the appropriate, regular care for your condition from a licensed physician who is not you or a member of your family.
+Prudential can request examinations as often as it is reasonable to do so.
+You may also be required to be interviewed by an authorized Prudential representative.
+Refusal to be examined or interviewed may result in denial or termination of your claim.